-- 1.4.1 There are three basic types of traditional window in our area: 1) side-hinged casement windows, which may be metal or timber framed (Fig. 9) or stone framed in the case of 17th-century mullion windows and which may include some areas of fixed glazing; 2) vertical sliding sash windows, which are usually timber-framed, and which have counterbalancing weights concealed in the side framing (Fig. 10); 3) the much rarer horizontal sliding sash window (sometimes known as the Yorkshire window), which is usually timber framed, and which slides in a grooved timber sill (Fig. 11). - 1.4.2 Earlier windows were originally glazed with handmade cylinder or crown glass, which has an uneven and highly characteristic surface.
-Earlier windows were also usually formed with relatively small individual panes of glass, joined together with a grid of grooved lead 'cames' again, highly characteristic.
-Usually, there is just a single layer of glass, although there are examples (very rare, and tending to be of the vertical sliding sash form), where a second inner window was formed, with its own framing, glazing, etc. Heat loss through windows was more commonly controlled with timber shutters, usually mounted internally, and folded back against the window reveals when not in use.
+There are three basic types of traditional window in our area: 1) side-hinged casement windows, which may be metal or timber framed, and which may include some areas of fixed glazing; 2) vertical sliding sash windows, which are usually timberframed, and which have counterbalancing weights concealed in the side framing; 3) the much rarer horizontal sliding sash window (sometimes known as the 'Yorkshire window'), which is usually timber framed, and which slides in a grooved timber sill.

-Fig. 9 Flush casement windows
+Fig. 4 Traditional casement and vertical sash windows